Zef Eisenberg: Maxicorp

 Eisenberg ran Guernsey-based Maxicorp.
 The company is active in property investment, autosports racing, and engineering.

 The property business has bought and sold properties worth around £210 million in London, the Channel Islands and Gibraltar.
-It bought BBC Villers House in 2012 for £16 million, with plans to develop Ealing Broadway Crossrail station, iconic office block and retail.
+It bought BBC Villers House in 2012 for £16 million, with plans to develop Ealing Broadway Crossrail station, office block and retail.

 The engineering autosports arm builds bespoke high-speed vehicles.
 It also designed and manufactured the Eisenberg V8, the world's smallest and lightest V8 engine motorbike.
 The Madmax ultra-speed motorbike race team is part of Maxicorp.
 Maxicorp is the registered trademark holder of Eisenberg and Madmax in the UK and EU.

 Madmax Race Team

 Eisenberg set up Madmax Race Team in 2011 from Guernsey.
-The Madmax is a specialised engineering team that develop some of the world's most extreme and powerful motorbikes, cars, quads, and land speed vehicles.
+The Madmax is a specialised engineering team that develop motorbikes, cars, quads, and land speed vehicles.
 The Madmax Race Team is behind multiple world land speed records on bikes, quads, and cars, with over 50 land speed, British, world, and Guinness records to its name, including the world's fastest electric unfaired bike.

 Electric Motorbike Racing

-Eisenberg, who was a long time fan of the iconic, Isle of Man TT, sponsored three times IOM TT podium winner Daley Mathison and Dr Miguel Gimeno Fabra on the Nottingham of University (NOU) Electric motorbike under the Zero TT class for 2019.
+Eisenberg, who was a long time fan of the Isle of Man TT, sponsored three times IOM TT podium winner Daley Mathison and Dr Miguel Gimeno Fabra on the Nottingham of University (NOU) Electric motorbike under the Zero TT class for 2019.
 The NOU bike had been designed to be more powerful and capable than all its previous years.
 The day before Madmax Team rider Daley Mathison was meant to ride the Zero TT bike to number one podium position, but Daley was killed in the Superbike crash.
 Zef Eisenberg promised Daley's wife Natalie, and family that this was unfinished business and he would take the NOU bike to world record glory himself as a tribute and final send-off to Daley.

 The Madmax / NOU electric motorbike was re-engineered to be more powerful than ever and on 21/22 September, Eisenberg, along with the help of Dr Miguel achieved four FIM world speed records (at Elvington, Yorkshire), wearing Daley's actual 'daisy' kneesliders and with Daley's wife Natalie present, Eisenberg fulfilled his goal of making the bike into a world record bike for Daley.
 This technological feat achieved in record time, inspired the Royal Automobile Club (RAC) club to name Eisenberg as the winner of the SIMMS award, a highly prestigious accolade, only given in years of exceptional motorsport performance.